Generalization of exact operators of the Foldy-Wouthuysen transformation to arbitrary-spin particles in nonstationary

 The equivalent form of the operator $U_{FW}$ \cite{JMPcond} shows that it is properly unitary ($\beta$-pseudounitary for bosons):

-This equation can also be used for a particle with any spin.
+This equation can also be used for a particle with an arbitrary spin.
 In this case, the initial Hamiltonian is given by Eq. (\ref{eq3G}).
 An exact exponential FW transformation operator \emph{in the stationary case} has been found in Ref. \cite{PRAExpO}.
 In the present study, we generalize the Eriksen and exponential FW transformation operators to the nonstationary case.

 In this case, any unitary transformation involves not only the Hamiltonian operator but also the $-i\frac{\partial}{\partial t}$ one.
 As a result, the Hamiltonian operator in the new representation takes the form or

 Equation (\ref{taeq2}) can be written as follows: An inclusion of the time derivative in the process of transformation differs the Hamiltonian from other operators (see Ref. \cite{PRAnonstat}).